 A criminal lawyer needs to be aware of the application of these statutes as well as the application of other gun related offenses.
-For example, some defense lawyers are not aware that a felon in possession of firearm charge carries a three year minimum mandatory, but not when the felon is in constructive possession.
+For example, some defense lawyers are not aware that a felon in possession of firearm charge carries a three year minimum mandatory when there is actual possession but not when the felon is in constructive possession of the firearm.

 The application of the 10/20/Life statute is particularly complicated.
 The 10/20/Life statute requires the Judge to sentence anyone convicted of certain felony offenses while armed with a firearm to a 10 year prison sentence.
 If the person discharged the firearm, the penalty is a mandatory minimum term of 20 years.
 If the person kills or seriously injures someone, the Judge must impose a minimum term of 25-years to life in prison.

 Unless you are under the age of 21 at the time of the offense, the Judge does not have any discretion to waive a minimum mandatory prison sentence related to the 10/20/Life statute.
 If the offense occurred when you were 21 years old or younger, the Judge has discretion to give you any sentence from probation up to 6 years in prison.